dokku/dokku-scheduler-kubernetes/README.md

 > helm install nginx-ingress stable/nginx-ingress --set controller.publishService.enabled=true
 > ```

-A Kubernetes service object is created for each `web` process.
+A Kubernetes Service object is created for each `web` process.
 Additionally, if the app has it's `proxy-type` set to `nginx-ingress`, then we will also create or update a Kubernetes ingress object within the namespace configured for the app.
 This can be set as follows:

 ```shell
 dokku config:set $APP DOKKU_APP_PROXY_TYPE=nginx-ingress